Arctic

 Storylines

-Using 2 important factors of climate variability in the Arctic, i.e., the warming of the lower troposphere and of the Barents-Kara sea, we produced 4 climate change storylines, representative of the range of possible climate projections for the last 30 years of our century.
-We focus on changes in boreal summer, due to the greater relevance of this season to human activities and ecosystems.
-All storylines share common features such as a strong surface warming, an increase in precipitation rates, a poleward shift of the storm tracks, and extensive sea-ice loss.
+Overall, all storylines share common features such as a strong surface warming, an increase in precipitation rates, a poleward shift of the storm tracks, and extensive sea-ice loss.
 However, they also show stark differences in the magnitude and pattern of these changes.
-For instance, the rate of warming can differ considerably between marine and terrestrial areas, revealing the land-sea contrast.
-Likewise, precipitation rates can vary drastically over certain areas of the Northern hemisphere between storylines; for instance, Scandinavia may become either drier or wetter due to global warming, depending on the strength of the Barents-Kara sea warming.
-Future work will aim to downscale and analyse some of these storylines to assess changes in climate risks.
+For instance, the rate of warming can differ considerably between marine and terrestrial areas, revealing a large range of possible change in land-sea contrast due to climate change.
+Likewise, precipitation rates can vary drastically over certain areas of the Northern hemisphere between storylines; for instance, Scandinavia may become either drier or wetter due to global warming, depending on the amplitude of the Barents-Kara sea warming.